-Can the ethical tourism really be used as a force for good in Sri Lanka?
+Can the ethical tourism in Sri Lanka really be used as a force for good?
 Can leisure travel fight issues like poverty and inequality?
 Wouldn’t it be wonderful if you knew that your vacation dollars really went to help the people you met and weren’t funneled into some corporate structure somewhere?
 We saw these ideas put into action first hand during our stay at Mahagedara Wellness Retreat in Sri Lanka through the conscience choices of its courageous owner, Lakmali Abeynayake.

 The Prodigal Daughter Returns to Sri Lanka